contracourse/blogpage/content/docs/bart.md

 ![QQ-Plot](https://raw.githubusercontent.com/contracourse/blogpage/16e435c51f0931e54363c456a474fb7952860670/static/images/check_bart_error_assumptions.svg)

-The next plots show how well our model performs in-sample and out-of-sample.
+Lastly, we will see how well our model performs in-sample and out-of-sample.

 Bayesian statistics uses Credible intervals instead of Confidence intervals.
 Credible intervals provide a range of values where we can be certain that the